matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 <a name="canDisplayViewDataTable" id="canDisplayViewDataTable"></a>
 ### `canDisplayViewDataTable()`

-Here you can define whether your visualization can display a specific data table or not.
+Returns `true` if this visualization can display some type of data or not.

-For instance you may
-only display your visualization in case a single data table is requested.
-If the method returns true, the footer icon will be displayed.
+New visualization classes should override this method if they can only visualize certain types of data.
+The evolution graph visualization, for example, can only visualize sets of DataTables.
+If the API method used results in a single DataTable, the evolution graph footer icon should not be displayed.

 #### Signature